Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 ====

 Load checkpoint contents from a file.
 Replaces all occurrences of ``torch.load(...)`` in your code.
-Lite will take care of handling the loading part correctly, no matter if you are running a single device, multi-devices or multi-nodes.
+Lite will take care of handling the loading part correctly, no matter if you are running a single device, multi-device, or multi-node.

 .. code-block:: python